monomelodies/monki/README.md

 {
 }

-$monki->crud('/api/user/:id?/', new MyHandler);
+$monki->crud('/api/user/', '/:id/', new MyHandler);

 ```

 In the above example, we simply pass it an instance of the `Crud` handler
 interface.
 The return value of the `crud` method can again be pipelined, e.g.
 for access checks.
-The question mark after the `":id"` parameter tells Reroute
+The first parameter is the base path of the endpoint, the
-it is an optional parameter.
+second the one for resource-specific endpoints.

 If you try to access the URL `/api/user/`, you won't get a list of users yet but
 rather a `Zend\Diactoros\Response\EmptyResponse` with a status code of 501 (not